 It is recommended that a single dose of Vitamin K is given by injection or the first of three oral doses within a few hours of birth.
-Newborns may be deficient in Vitamin K in the first eight days of life.
+Newborns are born with only small amounts of Vitamin K in their body.
 Vitamin K is needed to help the blood clot and to prevent bleeding.